Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

+First, we need to rank parameters by importance in order to assign them for protection, pruning, or quantization.

 The two popular metrics used to determine the importance of parameters are magnitude and sensitivity.
-Magnitude-based ranking uses the magnitude of an individual parameter to determine its relative importance \cite{lth,han2015learning,zhu2017prune,gale2019state}.
+Magnitude-based ranking approaches simply use the parameter magnitude as an importance score~\cite{han2015learning}.
 The magnitude score $I_m(w)$ for parameter $w$ is defined as $I_m(w) = |w|$.
-Sensitivity-based ranking measures the impact on loss values when a parameter is altered \cite{lecun1989optimal,hassibi1992second,molchanov2016pruning,lee2018snip,dong2019hawq}.
-In the context of this paper, we consider the sensitivity definition based on first-order Taylor approximation.
+Sensitivity-based ranking approaches attempt to estimate the impact on the end-to-end loss value when a parameter is altered \cite{lecun1989optimal,dong2019hawq}.
+In this paper, we use the first-order Taylor series approximation formulation of sensitivity for the sake of computational efficiency.
 The sensitivity score is defined as $I_s(w) = |\nabla\mathcal{L}(w) w|$, where $\mathcal{L}$ represents the loss function and $\nabla\mathcal{L}(w)$ is the gradient of weight $w$ with respect to the loss function.
 It has been shown that magnitude-based parameter ranking approaches perform poorly in the early stage of training~\cite{when-to-prune}.
-On the other hand, as we approach convergence, gradient values decrease and get closer to zero, making the sensitivity metric less reliable.
-Therefore, the \quantizer uses both sensitivity and magnitude to get a reliable ranking throughout the training process.
+On the other hand, as we approach convergence, gradients start to diminish, making the sensitivity metric less reliable.

+To address the above limitations, we propose to use a combination of sensitivity and magnitude to get a reliable ranking throughout the training process. \cref{fig:param-dist} shows the distribution of parameters across the two ranking dimensions for a ResNet152 model trained on Imagenet data.
+While there is a strong correlation between magnitude and sensitivity, we observe a significant number of outliers, which have a high magnitude score but a low sensitivity score or vice versa.
+By ranking parameters across both the metrics, \sys can identify and preserve these parameters.

+For efficient sensitivity computation, we reuse gradients computed during the training process for sensitivity estimates and asynchronously copy the gradients to pinned CPU memory to avoid GPU memory overhead.
+We discuss implementation details in \cref{app:sensitivity-computation}.